wdi-sf-march-2014/notes/Terminal/living_in_the_command_line.md

 Bunyan, John:Saved by Grace
 ```

-Now try `ls` again.
+Now try `ls -la` again.
 Do you see the `books.txt` file?
 Look at the contents with `cat`.
 Let's make another, smaller file, which will be our bookshelf.
 Describe the bookshelf, and just say the description to ourselves.

+## File Permissions
+The column on the left e.g.: `-rwxr-xr-x` displays the files' permissions.
+That is whether or not you can read, write or execute the file
+The display also includesthe type of file `d` for directory, `l` for link, `-` for files

+Here's a tutorial on file permissions, if you're interested in unpacking that column: [http://en.flossmanuals.net/command-line/permissions/](http://en.flossmanuals.net/command-line/permissions/)

+##echo and Redirection
+__Try This__

 	echo "This bookshelf flexes under the weight of the books it holds."

 `echo` is a command that just echoes (outputs) what we give to it as arguments (same as operands).
 Now we want to put that line in a file called `bookshelf.txt`.

+__Try This__

 	echo "This bookshelf flexes under the weight of the books it holds" > bookshelf.txt

 Using the closing angle bracket `>` in this way is called redirection.
 Every command that we run in the shell has an input, an output, an error output, and arguments/operands.
 We are saying:  "Run `echo` with this string as an operand, and take the output and put it in a new file called bookshelf."
 Try running `ls` again, and `cat` our new file.

 Two angle brackets `>>` appends the string to the end of the file:

+__Try This__

 	echo "It does not break, it does its job admirably" >> bookshelf.txt